free and easy parking!

 Appointments are available outside of these hours by arrangement.

-X-Ray Imaging
+Auckland X-Ray Services and Imaging

 Radiography is the imaging of body structures using X-Rays, which are a form of radiation similar to visible light, radiowaves and microwaves.